edgelesssys/contrast/rfc/004-recovery.md

 ### Secret Sharing

-The `SetManifestRequest` could be modified to include a recovery threshold parameter.
+The manifest could be modified to include a recovery threshold parameter.
 If the threshold `n` is greater than 1, the response includes secret shares instead of the full secret.
 Recovery would need to be called `n` times with different shares.
 The threshold would be stored in plain text on the `Contrast` object.